 It’s away from the rest of the noise in the house, stays nice and cool for her which can help eliminate the fear of overheating and keeps her isolated and away from my dog.

-If you don’t have an enclosed playpen for your chinchilla to play in, you still have several options.
+If you don’t have an enclosed playpen for your chinchilla to play in, you should seriously consider getting one asap.

 First, consider using a bathroom such as a master bathroom.

-There typically isn’t any electrical cords, nowhere to run and overall very safe.
+There typically aren’t any electrical cords, nowhere to run, and overall very safe.

 Secondly, if you can’t use a bathroom for playtime, just make sure you have a plan and have the room you intend on using entirely chinchilla safe.